madeleineostoja/gatsby-plugin-notify/README.md

 # gatsby-plugin-notify

-Gatsby plugin that adds system notifications to your development build
+Gatsby plugin that adds system notifications to your development build, with [webpack-notifier](https://www.npmjs.com/package/webpack-notifier)

 ## Install